Stabbath/ProMod/README.txt

 - Added caster_assister to help spectators, especially casters, move around more naturally.
 - Fixed all past, present and future unwanted throwable/health item spawns ever.
 - Added tank rock selector plugin.
+- Removed l4d_nocans, can and firework removal is now done by universal-item-manager.

 TODO:
+- Decide what to do about l4d2pro.com.
 - Block the new material exploit.
 - Update boss percentage plugin to accommodate to custom campaigns, and overall be easier to use.
 - Add custom campaign's spit block to the regular plugin.